reuben-thomas/tp/docs/UserGuide.md

 Additional Information:

-- You must have a unique username for each IT staff
+- You must not have previously registered an account.

 ### Adding an employee : `add`